rydmike/rydmike.github.io/colorscheme.md

 [**In example 4**](https://rydmike.com/flexcolorscheme4)
-we are going all in, we can now use a popup dialog to select any of the predefined schemes, plus the one we made above and even one more, an olive green scheme defined from just one color per theme mode.
-Despite that only one color was used, it still has automatic default nuances.
+we are going all in, we can now use a popup dialog to select any of the predefined schemes, plus the one we made above and two more.
+An olive green scheme defined from just one color per theme mode.
+Despite that only one color was used, it still has automatic default nuances when created with the `FlexSchemeColor.from` method.
+For the third custom Toledo orange scheme we define the primary and secondary scheme colors, but only for the light scheme.
+The dark scheme we create from the light scheme with the `FlexSchemeColor.toDark` method.

 Surface and background branding level is a bit lower in this example than in the previous one, it is set to medium.
 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4al.png?raw=true" alt="ColorScheme example 4a light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4bl.png?raw=true" alt="ColorScheme example 4b light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cl.png?raw=true" alt="ColorScheme example 4c light" width="190"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cd.png?raw=true" alt="ColorScheme example 4c dark" width="190"/>

 [**Example 5**](https://rydmike.com/flexcolorscheme5)